 Sprint Cell Phone Plans

 Like most carriers, Sprint's cell phone plans include unlimited talk and text, so it's best to turn your attention to the data amount.
-Plans range from 1GB to 40GB, which is suitable for most people.
+Plans are downsized to one unlimited postpaid plan and a few prepaid plans, which are suitable for most people.

 Occasionally, Sprint offers a limited-time promotion with this plan in an attempt to lure in customers to the "unlimited realm."
 For example, you can pay an affordable fee for two lines of Sprint Unlimited, and you'll receive the third, fourth, and fifth lines for free.

-Overall, Sprint Unlimited lets you stream videos at 480p, gaming at 2Mbps, and music at 500kbps.
-However, if the quality doesn't satisfy you, you can always upgrade to Sprint's premium streaming package, which provides you with HD videos at up to 1080p+, HD music at up to 1.5Mbps, and gaming at up to 8Mbps.
+As of February 2017, Sprint Unlimited has ditched the basic unlimited plan, which only let you stream standard-definition videos at 480p rather than high-definition videos, gaming at 2Mbps, and music at 500kbps in favor of "premium" at the same basic pricing.
+Premium streaming provides you with HD video streaming at up to 1080p+, high-quality music streaming at up to 1.5Mbps, and gaming at up to 8Mbps.

-However, if you're the "limited" type and prefer the non-unlimited data packages, you can have peace of mind with Sprint's safety measure of unlimited 2G data once the high-speed data has been exceeded, so you don't have to worry about overage charges.
+However, if you're the "limited" type and prefer the non-unlimited prepaid data packages - though you can always opt for the Sprint Unlimited prepaid plan - you can have peace of mind with Sprint's safety measure of unlimited 2G data once the high-speed data has been exceeded, so you don't have to worry about overage charges.

 T-Mobile Cell Phone Plans

-T-Mobile's cell phone plans fall into the following categories: T-Mobile ONE, Prepaid Plans, and Other Plans.
+T-Mobile plans fall into the following categories: T-Mobile ONE and Prepaid Plans.

-The most tempting plan would have to be T-Mobile ONE, which grants the entire family with unlimited talk, text, and 4G LTE data.
+The most tempting plan would have to be T-Mobile ONE, which is the T-Mobile unlimited plan, which grants the entire family with unlimited talk, text, and 4G LTE data.

-However, while the T-Mobile ONE plan sounds enticing, there are a couple of important points to note.
-For one, on all plans, the top 3 percent of data users (those who use more than 28GB per month), will face reduced speeds until the next billing cycle during congestion.
+However, while the unlimited T-Mobile plan sounds enticing, there are a couple of important points to note.
+For one, on all plans, the top 3 percent of data users (those who use more than 30GB per month), will face reduced speeds until the next billing cycle during congestion.
 Furthermore, videos will typically stream at DVD quality on the smartphone, meaning 480p resolution.

-And when it comes to tethering?
-We're talking Max 3G speeds.
+And when it comes to tethering and mobile hotspot?
+We're talking Max 3G download speeds.
 However, if you are interested in the ONE plan, you can always opt for AutoPay and save a few extra dollars per line per month.

-And if you want HD video and better quality streaming (overall), you have that option with T-Mobile ONE Plus, which includes unlimited HD Day Passes.
+And if you want HD video and better quality streaming (overall) with your T-Mobile unlimited plan, you have that option by purchasing T-Mobile ONE Plus, which includes unlimited HD Day Passes, meaning you can stream unlimited high-definition video.
 And if you want to add international perks to your plan, you can always upgrade to the T-Mobile ONE Plus International package.

-Of course, if T-Mobile ONE is too pricey for you (in a lot of cases, it isn't), you could always adopt one of T-Mobile's prepaid cell phone plans or Simple Choice plans.
-With Simple Choice plans, you'll have access to free unlimited streaming, gain the ability to hang onto used data, receive no overage charges, and make unlimited calls and send unlimited texts to and from the U.S., Mexico, and Canada.
-Simple Choice plans range from 2GB to 10GB of data.
+Of course, if T-Mobile ONE is too pricey for you (in a lot of cases, it isn't), you could always adopt one of T-Mobile's cheaper prepaid cell phone plans With the prepaid plans, you'll have access to free unlimited streaming, gain the ability to hang onto used data, and receive no overage charges.

 Read More: You can compare prepaid plans from all carriers here.